Ken132vn/Upscale-AI-x4-GUI/README.md

 UpscaleLite-FP16 is a lightweight, portable solution designed to provide high-quality image magnification while maintaining extreme stability on hardware with limited resources, such as integrated graphics (Intel Iris Xe/UHD, AMD Radeon) and entry-level dedicated GPUs.

-## Features

-  - **Built-in Native GUI:** A clean, distraction-free interface powered by Tkinter.
-It offers a seamless "point-and-click" experience for both single-file and batch processing without the overhead of heavy web-based frameworks.
-  - **Universal Hardware Acceleration:** Leverages the DirectML execution provider to support cross-vendor hardware acceleration.
-High-speed inference is available natively on Nvidia, AMD, and Intel silicon without the need for complex driver configurations.
-  - **Advanced VRAM Efficiency:** Includes an automated FP32 to FP16 (Half-Precision) conversion engine.
-This optimization reduces the memory footprint by approximately 50%, enabling high-quality upscaling on devices that typically struggle with AI workloads.
-  - **Smart Stability Logic:** Implements proactive VRAM detection and dynamic Out-of-Memory (OOM) protection.
-The application automatically calculates safe tile sizes and executes a recursive retry mechanism if memory limits are reached, preventing application crashes during heavy processing.
-  - **Asynchronous Threaded Engine:** Built on a non-blocking background architecture.
-The GUI remains fully responsive during inference, providing real-time progress updates, ETA tracking, and safe operation cancellation.

 ## Interface & Comparison

 ![Application GUI](GUI.png)